 - a.
 Will there be any other non-personnel related costs required to meet the conditions of the mandates? - b.
-Will caseloads/client services be affected? - c.
+Will caseloads/client services be affected?
+Caseload increases or decreases resulting from a fed-

+- eral mandate, court order, or consent decree must be represented in an M-501 series or M-600 series decision unit, separate from regular caseload changes that are budgeted in an M-200 series decision unit. - c.
 Will there be a need for building remodeling or improvements? - d.
-Is a new building required? - e.
+Is a new building or additional leased space required? - e.
 Is there a need for additional equipment?